Figma Just Opened the Canvas to AI Agents — They Can Now Design Directly on It

 Okay, the agent is inside the canvas now.
 But here’s the problem.

-The answer is skills — basically markdown files filled with instructions that tell agents how to execute specific workflows in Figma.
-What steps to follow, in what order, following what conventions.
-But the clever part is that they’re not just checklists — they’re more like an onboarding doc mixed with an SOP.
-They give the agent both “what to do” and “what good looks like.”
+The answer is skills — markdown files that tell agents how to execute specific workflows in Figma.
+Steps, order, conventions — all written down.
+But the clever part is that they’re not just checklists.
+They’re more like an onboarding doc mixed with an SOP: both “what to do” and “what good looks like.”

 Anthropic’s Claude Code product lead Cat Wu put it well: